 Hypoglycemia is the most common complication of insulin treatment, occurring more often as patients try to achieve strict glucose control and approach near-normoglycemia or when blood glucose is not appropriately monitored.
 Symptoms of mild or moderate hypoglycemia include headache, diaphoresis, palpitations, light-headedness, blurred vision, agitation, and confusion.
 Symptoms of more severe hypoglycemia include seizures and loss of consciousness.
-In older patients, hypoglycemia may cause strokelike symptoms of aphasia or hemiparesis and is more likely to precipitate stroke, myocardial infarction, and sudden death.
+In older patients, hypoglycemia may cause stroke-like symptoms of aphasia or hemiparesis and is more likely to precipitate stroke, myocardial infarction, and sudden death.

 Local allergic reactions at the site of insulin injections are rare, especially with the use of human insulins, but they may still occur in patients with latex allergy because of the natural rubber latex contained in vial stoppers.
 They can cause immediate pain or burning followed by erythema, pruritus, and induration—the latter sometimes persisting for days.
 Most reactions spontaneously disappear after weeks of continued injection and require no specific treatment, although antihistamines may provide symptomatic relief.

 Generalized allergic reaction is extremely rare with human insulins but can occur when insulin is restarted after a lapse in treatment.
-Symptoms develop 30 min to 2 h after injection and include urticaria, angioedema, pruritus, bronchospasm, and anaphylaxis.
+Symptoms develop 30 minutes to 2 hours after injection and include urticaria, angioedema, pruritus, bronchospasm, and anaphylaxis.
 Treatment with antihistamines often suffices, but epinephrine and IV glucocorticoids may be needed.
 If insulin treatment is needed after a generalized allergic reaction, skin testing with a panel of purified insulin preparations and desensitization should be done.

 In general, most patients with type 1 diabetes mellitus can start with a total dose of 0.2 to 0.8 units of insulin/kg/day.
 Obese patients may require higher doses.
 Physiologic replacement involves giving 40 to 60% of the daily insulin dose as an intermediate- or long-acting preparation to cover basal needs, with the remainder given as a rapid- or short-acting preparation to cover postprandial increases.
 This approach is most effective when the dose of rapid- or short-acting insulin is adjusted for preprandial blood glucose level and anticipated meal content.
 A correction factor, also known as the insulin sensitivity factor, is the amount that 1 unit of insulin will lower a patient's blood glucose level over 2 to 4 hours; this factor is often calculated using the "1800 rule" when rapid-acting insulin is used for correction (1800/total daily dose of insulin).
 For regular insulin, a "1500 rule" can be used.
 A correction dose (current glucose level - target glucose level/ correction factor) is the dose of insulin that will lower the blood glucose level into the target range.
-This correction dose can be added to the prandial insulin dose that is calculated for the number of carbohydrates in a meal, using the carbohydrate to insulin ration (CIR).
+This correction dose can be added to the prandial insulin dose that is calculated for the number of carbohydrates in a meal, using the carbohydrate-to-insulin ratio (CIR).
 The CIR is often calculated using the "500 rule" (500/total daily dose).

 To illustrate calculation of a lunchtime dose, assume the following:

-Preprandial fingerstick glucose: 240 mg/dL
+Preprandial fingerstick glucose: 240 mg/dL (13.3 mmol/L)

 Total daily dose of insulin: 30 units basal insulin + 10 units bolus insulin per meal = 60 units total, daily

 Correction factor (insulin sensitivity factor): 1800/60 = 30 mg/dL/unit (1.7 mEq/L/unit, or 1.7 mmol/L)

 Estimated carbohydrate content of upcoming meal: 50 g